RevelerMediaServices/rall/README.md

 > Asynchronous callbacks are often used to continue code execution after an asynchronous operation has completed.\
   1. Execution(Call) Stack\
       A mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions - what function is currently being run, what functions are called from within that function and should be called next, etc.\
+      First in Last Out
   2. Heap\
       a method to store a collection of objects in such a way that the smallest element can be quickly found.\
   3. Queue\
       One or more functions waiting to run.  queue() method shows the queued functions\
+      First in First Out
   4. Event Loop\
       Never blocking, so when the application is waiting other actions can be taken When functions complete, they are removed from the stack and the frame below continues executing